metamath/lamp-guide/docs/index.md

 specify deprecated assertions.

-If any of these regex settings is empty then the setting is considered not set and is is therefor not used.
+If any of these regex settings is empty then the setting is considered not set and is therefore not used.

 Based on these four settings, each assertion gets assigned three boolean flags: